yawarKhaplu/Music_Genre_Classification/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - This project was inspired by the growing need for automated music genre classification.
 - Thanks to [Kaggle](https://www.kaggle.com/) for the dataset used in training the model.

----

-This `README.md` provides a comprehensive overview of your project and should help others understand, use, and contribute to it.
-Make sure to replace placeholders like `yourusername` with your actual GitHub username and customize any other details to reflect your project accurately.